Geneva Glen Camp: History

 Geneva Glen Camp was established in 1922 on 100 acre donated by developer George Olinger to the International Sunday School Association.
 The camp was intended to be used for high school and college-aged youth and training for Sunday school teachers.
 Geneva Glen became the third of the association's camps, joining camps on Geneva Lake in Wisconsin and Geneva Point in New Hampshire.

 The Denver Council of Churches assumed the camp's mortgage in 1930.
 Through the 1930s, the camp hosted 3- and 4-day camps for local youth organizations such as 4-H.

 By the 1950s, Geneva Glen Camps ran interdenominational summer camp programs for boys and girls ages 8 - 15, later expanded to ages 7 - 17.
 The nonprofit organization Geneva Glen Camp, Inc. operates the camp.

 Camp programs

 Geneva Glen Camp serves about 240 campers in each of its two-week sessions.
-The camp offers themed sessions including (in order) Seedlings & Stardust, Myths & Magic, American Heritage, Knighthood, and World Friendship, as well as several family sessions.
+The camp offers themed sessions including (in order) Seedlings & Stardust, Myths & Magic, American Heritage, Knighthood 1,Knighthood 2, and World Friendship, as well as several family sessions.
 Each session has different activities for campers to participate in including archery, horseback riding, swimming, arts & crafts, rifles, BB guns, and hiking.
-During the off-season, Winter Workshop is a four-day session offered in December for veteran campers in 8th - 11th grades.
+During the off-season, Winter Workshop is a four-day three night session offered in December for veteran campers in 9th - 11th grades.